-(If person has no current address, does not live in what you would call "typical housing", is living rough on the street/car/camping etc., Go to D4)

-- 2. What type of housing do you currently live in?
-(Interviewer: Read responses) - □ Not applicable if identified as homeless - □ A private apartment (low rise/high rise) - A house (single detached, semi-detached, town house or row house) - A private suite in a house (garden, basement or other) - Subsidized housing (non-profit, co-op or public housing) - A room in a place shared with others - Boarding house - □ Shelter - Other - Prefer not to say - 3.
-If living in a private apartment, a house, a private suite in a house, subsidized housing or in a room in a place shared with other, - a.
-Other than yourself, how many people are living in this household? - b.
-How many bedrooms are in this household? - c.
-What part of the house do you sleep in? (e.g. living room, spare bedroom) - d.
-What are your sleeping arrangements (e.g. did you sleep on a couch, extra mattress, some cushions, etc.?) - 4.
-How long have you been in this current living arrangement?
-(Interviewer: Prompt if necessary) - □ Less than 1 month
+nas no current address, does not live in what you would call "typical s living rough on the street/car/camping etc., Go to D4) What type of housing do you currently live in?
+(Interviewer: Read responses) ,, Not applicable if identified as homeless A private apartment (low rise/high rise) A house (single detached, semi-detached, town house or row house) A private suite in a house (garden, basement or other) Subsidized housing (non-profit, co-op or public housing) A room in a place shared with others Boarding house Shelter Other Prefer not to say • in a private apartment, a house, a private suite in a house, ized housing or in a room in a place shared with other, a.
+Other than yourself, how many people are living in this household? b.
+How many bedrooms are in this household?
+C. What part of the house do you sleep in? (e.g. living room, spare bedroom) d.
+What are your sleeping arrangements (e.g. did you sleep on a couch, extra mattress, some cushions, etc.?)
+4. ong have you been in this current living arrangement?
+(Interviewer: t if necessary) Less than 1 month

-- □ Less than 3 months
+Less than 3 months

-- Less than 6 months
+Less than 6 months

-- between 1 and 2 years
+between 1 and 2 years

-- □ Unsure
+Unsure

-- Prefer not to say
+Prefer not to say

-- 5. How long are you planning on staying in this current living arrangement?
+5. How long are you planning on staying in this current living arrangeme ong are you planning on staying in this current living arrangement?

-- □ Unsure
+Unsure

-- Prefer not to say
+Prefer not to say

-- 6. Given your current living arrangements do you feel any risks to your personal safety?
+6. your current living arrangements do you feel any risks to your nal safety?

-- Yes Please explain
+Yes - Please explain

--  No
+No

-- Unsure
+Unsure

-- Prefer not to say
+Prefer not to say

-- 7. Thinking about your basic needs (food, clothing, transportation and shelter) do you feel that your basic needs are being met?
+7. Thinking about your basic needs (food, clothing, transportat shelter) do you feel that your basic needs are being met? ng about your basic needs (food, clothing, transportation and r) do you feel that your basic needs are being met?

-- □ Fully met
+Fully met

-- Mostly met
+Mostly met

-- □ Adequately met
+Adequately met

-- Not really met
+Not really met

-- □ Not at all met
+Not at all met

-- □ Unsure
+Unsure

-- Prefer not to say
+Prefer not to say

-- 8. In general, how would you rate your satisfaction with your current housing situation?
+8. In general, how would you rate your satisfaction with your current h situation?
+(Interviewer: Read responses, then ask for explanation) eral, how would you rate your satisfaction with your current housing on?
 (Interviewer: Read responses, then ask for explanation)

-- □ Very satisfied
+Very satisfied

-- Somewhat satisfied
+Somewhat satisfied

-- Neither satisfied nor unsatisfied
+Neither satisfied nor unsatisfied

-- Somewhat unsatisfied
+Somewhat unsatisfied

-- □ Very unsatisfied
+Unsure

-- □ Unsure - Prefer not to say - 9.
-What kinds of things would make you decide to move? (e.g. overcrowding, finding own place? etc.) - 10.
-If you were to leave this place, where would you go?
+Prefer not to say

+9. kinds of things would make you decide to move? (e.g. overcrowding, g own place? etc.)

+10. If you were to leave this place, where would you go?

-Now thinking back again through the past year,
+No w think ring back again through the past year,

-- 11. How many times have you moved in the past year?
+11. How n nany times have you moved in the past year?
 (Prompt if necessary)

-- □ None
+None

-- □ Once
+Once

-- □ 2-3 times
+2-3 times

-- □ More than 3 times
+More than 3 times

-- □ Unsure
+Unsure

-- Prefer not to say
+Prefer not to say

-- 12. In the past year, how many times have you stayed with someone because you did not have a place of your own? (other than the once incident we have spoken about)
+12. you di past year, how many times have you stayed with someone because d not have a place of your own? (other than the once incident we have n about)

-- □ None
+None

-- □ Once
+Once

-- □ 2-3 times
+2-3 times

-- □ More than 3 times
+More than 3 times

-- □ Unsure
+Unsure

-- Prefer not to say
+Prefer not to say

-- 13. What was the main reason that you needed to stay with someone else during the past year?
+13. was the main reason that you needed to stay with someone else during st year?

-E. Social Network
+E. Socia l Network

+1. Do yo u have family members that live in this community?

+No -> Go to E3

+Yes

-- 1. Do you have family members that live in this community? - □ No -> Go to E3 - □ Yes - 2.
-Are you able to rely on these family members for support?
+2. Are yo ou able to rely on these family members for support?